voutcn/megahit/README.md

 Memory Control
 ----------------
 We recommend to set `-m` as large as possible.
 For example, for a server with 64GB free memory, you may try `-m 60e9`, which is about 56GB.
-Typically, 56GB memory is quite enough for a human guts dataset of 15 to 30Gbp.

-We will provide a list of recommended memory settings for different kinds of assembly in the near future.
+Since v0.1.4, the `-m` is used to set the maximum memory.
+It is not necessary for the SdBG builder to use up all the memories.
+The option `--mem-flag` specifies the ways to utilize memory. `--mem-flag 0` to use minimum memory, `--mem-flag 1` to use moderate memory and `--mem-flag 2` to use all memory.

 Input Files
 --------------

 MEGAHIT accepts one fasta or fastq file as input.
 The input file can be gzip'ed.
 Alternatively, you can use the option `--input-cmd` to input reads from multiple files.
 Following the `--input-cmd` should be a command that output all reads to `STDOUT` in fasta or fastq format.
-A mix of fasta and fastq is NOT supported.
+A mix of fasta and fastq is also supported.
 Pair-end information is not used by MEGAHIT of current version.
 Therefore pair-end files can be input to MEGAHIT as multiple single-end files.
-Some correct/wrong examples are shown below.
+Some examples are shown below.

 ###Correct Examples
-* Input from one fastq file named *reads.fastq*:
+* Input from one gzip'ed fastq file named *reads.fastq.gz*:
 ```
--r reads.fastq
+-r reads.fastq.gz
 ```
 * Input from two fasta files *sample_1.fa* and *sample_2.fa*:
 ```